sjtrimble/angular/aio/content/tutorial/getting-started.md

 }
 ```

+The route parameters and route data are provided as observables you subscribe to.
+When the parameters or data observables are updated, the observables produce a new value.
+The example below shows you how to subscribe to a route and get its `productId` provided through a variable route from its URL.

 ### Summary

 Once you have setup the router, you can continue to create more components and routes in your `RouteConfig`.